linuskar/TEK830-Digitalization-and-AI-in-practice-Group-6/src/main/resources/org/team6/texts/info4.md

-Welcome to the IKEA Home Smart app.
-This will be a brief tour of what you can do in the app.
-The tour can be closed at any time by pressing the close button below.
-To progress through the tour you can press the right button.
-To go back to a previous step you can press the left button.
+That is it for this tour.
+If you want to see it again you can find it in this page.
+You can now close this window to experience a smarter home.